roshniRam/Invisibility-Cloak/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)

 ## About
-If you have watched Happy Potter you must know what invisibility cloak is.
+If you have watched Harry Potter you must know what invisibility cloak is.
 This code tries to do the same using color detection and segmentation.

 ## How it works?
 <ol>